FRED’S SECOND THOUGHTS

 My original stories were set in the early Twentieth Century, and involved people who occupied my apartments over those same years.
 These tenants arrived from all over the world: immigrants from Europe, refugees and descendants of enslaved peoples of Africa.
 Although the League of Nations had not yet been created, I had my own League of Nations of Hope.
 Like my tenants, I was a survivor of those very hard times, and like them, I endured.

 Of course, it was impossible to tell all of their stories, stories of success and failure, sadness and joy.
-Now, several years after my first novel, my co-authors, James Costa and Frances Schmidt, are working on a new novel, not yet titled.
-We expect it to be completed and published in 2025.
+Now, several years after my first novel, my co-authors, James Costa and Frances Schmidt, have completed on a new sequil to Fred’s Buffalo Building of Dreams novel, titled Fred’s Timeless Tenant Tails: Buffalo West Side Stories.
+It will be available for purchase in early 2025.
+I’ll keep you posted.

 Best,